Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 Thrifty Tip: If you’ve got your first award redemption in mind, look for a pair of cards where you can double dip on the rewards.
 For example, Delta’s SkyMiles cards go well with American Express credit cards that earn transferrable Membership Rewards like the American Express Gold® Card, as these points transfer at a 1:1 ratio to Delta.

-If you've got a go-to airline, it still could be worth picking up one of their co-branded credit cards – not just for miles, but for additional perks.
+If you've got a go-to airline, it still could be worth picking up one of their co-branded credit cards – not just for miles, but mainly for additional perks.
 Most co-branded airline credit cards will get you a free checked bag on each flight, and even better perks as you climb to higher-tier cards.

 For example, the Delta SkyMiles® Gold American Express Card gets you priority boarding a free checked bag on every Delta flight.
 Bags cost at least $30 each way, and much more for long-haul international flights.
 With $0 introductory annual fee and just $99 a year after that, it won't take you many flights to come out ahead.